webplatform/docs/css/properties/top/index.md

 }}
 }}
 {{Notes_Section
+|Usage=For absolutely positioned elements whose containing block is based on a block-level element, this property is an offset from the padding edge of that element.
 |Notes====Remarks===
 The '''top''' attribute should be used only when the [[css/properties/position|'''position''']] attribute is set; otherwise, the value of the '''top''' attribute is ignored.
 Because the value of the '''top''' property is a string, you cannot use the property in script to calculate the position of the object in the document; instead, use the [[css/cssom/properties/pixelTop|'''pixelTop''']] or the [[css/cssom/properties/posTop|'''posTop''']] property.